Seagate/corio/README.md

 ## WHY CORIO

 Needed a single aggregator / umbrella tool which does following:
--   Checks Sustainability of IO Operations for long duration and updates results based on expected execution runtime
+-   Checks Sustainability of IO Operations for long duration and updates results based on expected runtime
 -   Support Stress (exponential workload) as well as longevity testing.
 -   Supports S3 IO operations using full capability of boto APIs.
 -   Benefits from unique capabilities of multiple IO tools (S3bench, WARP, etc.
--   Supports failure mode testing over long runs.
+-   Supports interrupt mode testing over long runs.
 -   Supports plug-n-play for other protocols (NFS, SMB, Block-IO, etc).
--   Supports easy deployment and enables various usage scenario across teams.
+-   Supports deployment and enables various usage scenario across teams.

 ## CURRENT CAPABILITIES

-- Matrix Based Test Execution:
+-   Matrix Based Test Run
-  -   Parallel test execution from multiple test suites,
+-   Parallel test running from multiple test suites,
-  -   for e.g. first test from each suite will start and will be marked pass once it achieves ETA duration of execution.
+-   for e.g. first test from each suite will start and will be marked pass once it achieves ETA duration of run.
 -   Then next set of tests will start and previously “pass” marked tests will also continue to run for background load generation.

-- Seed based execution for easy reproduction of failure scenarios.
+-   Seed based run for reproduction of scenarios.

-- Customized for CORTX requirements:
+## Customized for CORTX requirements
-  -   Automated execution using Jenkins framework.
+-   Automated run using Jenkins framework.
 -   Results update in Jira.
 -   Periodic system health checks.
 -   Resource monitoring (CPU, Memory, etc.).
-  -   Capture support bundle logs (periodic and on failure).
+-   Capture support bundle logs (periodic and on breakdown).

 Refer [Architecture and Design documents](docs/Architecture_and_Design.md)